-Fairtrade Chocolate – Seed and Bean Giveaway #57
+Seed and Bean – A Fairtrade Chocolate Giveaway #57

 Fairtrade Fortnight is coming to an end, but you still have a chance to “choose products that save lives”.
 Take a look at last week’s post to find out more on why buying fairtrade chocolate helps growers in poorer parts of the world.

-To celebrate Fairtrade Fortnight, I have a giveaway for four 85g bars of Seed and Bean chocolate.
 Seed and Bean is a company founded on ethical principles and all of its products are not only Fairtrade and organic, but taste good too.
 I’m a fan.
-The 18 flavours offered are interesting and the packaging is attractive and captures my attention every time.
-You can see more detail about some of their chocolate bars in previous reviews, the last one of which was a rainbow of delight.
+The 18 flavours offered are interesting and the packaging is attractive.
+They capture my attention every time.
+You can find out more about their chocolate bars in this previous review, a rainbow of delight.

 This time I was sent a bar of their award winning Sicilian Hazelnut & Almond (37%) which is pure delight.
 It’s a milky gianduja, which is smooth, creamy and not too sweet.
 It has an aroma of roasted hazelnuts and a taste of Italian sophistication.
 I meant to try just a little bit and before I knew it the whole bar had disappeared – how did that happen?